3M™ Scotch-Weld™ Epoxy Adhesive 420NS Black Part A, 43 Gallon, 1 per case

 Toughened for Impact and Fatigue Resistance

 3M™ Scotch-Weld™ Epoxy Adhesive DP420NS is appropriate for applications that will face tough environmental challenges.
-Formulated to provide strong adhesion for the long-term, this resilient epoxy is another way 3M meets and exceeds the demands of even the toughest applications.
+Formulated to provide strong adhesion for the long-term, this resilient epoxy is another way 3M has applied our expertise to meet and exceed the demands of even the toughest applications.

 What are Epoxy Adhesives?